akuity/kargo-render/docs/docs/30-how-to-guides/40-go-module.md

 }
 ```

-Unless an error occurs, the response (`bookkeeper.RenderResponse`) from the call
+Unless an error occurs, the response (`render.RenderResponse`) from the call
-above will contain details of any commit or pull request created by Bookkeeper.
+above will contain details of any commit or pull request created by Kargo
+Render.

 :::tip
-If options are omitted from the call to `bookkeeper.NewService()` (e.g. `nil`
+If options are omitted from the call to `render.NewService()` (e.g. `nil`
-is passed), the default log level is `bookkeeper.LogLevelError`.
+is passed), the default log level is `render.LogLevelError`.
 :::

 :::tip
 Compatible binaries for Git, Kustomize, ytt, and Helm must be available when
 using this module.
-Consider using Bookkeeper's official Docker image as a base
+Consider using Kargo Render's official Docker image as a base
 image for your own software.
 This will ensure the availability of compatible
 binaries.
 :::